 1. Improved Visual Acuity

 Visual acuity is the ability to see details, sharpness, and letters or numbers at a distance.
 Eye doctors often have patients do the Visual Acuity Test.
 They must read a board of numbers and letters from a distance until they can no longer see them.
 As we age, it’s normal that our ability to see details from a distance diminishes.
-Through Bavelier’s study, the visual acuity of the players improved significantly.
-Their results on the Visual Acuity Test were actually better than those who didn’t play video games at all.
+Video games can actually help improve visual acuity because they challenge the eye muscles to move and focus quickly.
+As a result, someone who plays video games’ effects on the Visual Acuity Test can actually be better than those who didn’t play video games at all.

 2. Improved Peripheral Vision

 First-person shooter video games are often set in life-like arenas.
 Some are in cities, the wilderness, or post-apocalyptic worlds.
 Video game designers jump through hoop after hoop making the backgrounds of these games appear life-like.
 The player may only be focusing on where they’re shooting, but their brain is taking in the whole screen, including the background.
 By having random objects in the background move naturally (wind through trees, civilians walking down the street, etc.), the player must use their peripheral vision.
 This is incredibly beneficial for real-life activities like driving, walking in a straight line, and being aware of your surroundings at night.
-The players in Bavelier’s study had a significant improvement in peripheral vision.
+Your peripheral vision is essential, so it’s okay to train it by playing video games.

 3. Improved Greyscale Vision

 It had always been assumed that the ability to discern different shades of grey was fixed, therefore it couldn’t be improved.
 Having a low visual sensitivity to contrast in colors is dangerous.
 It means driving at night is a scary feat, especially when there’s fog or smoke.
-Due to Bavelier’s study, she discovered that greyscale vision is, in fact, not fixed.
-You can improve it through playing video games.
-Certain video games are able to retrain your brain to beat low-vision and improve greyscale clarity.
+Recently, though, studies have found that you can improve grayscale vision by playing video games.
+Certain games are able to retrain your brain to beat low-vision and improve greyscale clarity.
 Up until this point, people with contrast sensitivity would strongly consider surgery or corrective lenses to fix it.
 Video game developers are currently working on video games targeting low-vision players to even further improve their vision.

 4. Increased Dopamine Levels